dockstore/dockstore-documentation/docs/getting-started/github-apps/migrating-tools-to-github-apps.rst

    :alt: Tool name field
    :width: 60 %

-This field is required when you want to register multiple tools from the same repo, but you may have filled it out for other reasons.
+This field is required when you want to register multiple tools from the same repo or provide multiple languages for your tool, but you may have filled it out for other reasons.
 To check if the tool you want to migrate has a tool name, select the tool and look at the title on top as shown in the picture below.

 The title consists of:
 ``<image registry>/<organization name>/<repository name>/<optional tool name>:<version name>``